opencpk/cpk-lib-python-github/cpk_lib_python_github/README.md

 **Output:**
 ```
-❌ App is not installed in organization: nonexistent-org
+❌ No installation found for organization: nonexistent-org
-ℹ️  Run with --list-installations to see available organizations
 ```

 ### 🐛 Debug Mode Output